civiform/docs/docs/user-manual/civiform-admin-guide/add-statuses.md

 # Create & Edit Custom Status Options for Programs

 As a CiviForm Admin, you have the ability to set custom statuses (e.g. Approved, Waitlisted) and email content for each program.
 Once you create and publish statuses for a given program, the Program Admin will be able to set statuses for each application submitted to their program.

 For statuses with associated email content, a status change will trigger an email to applicants that used a CiviForm account to submit their application.
 The applicant will also see the status of their submitted application(s) when they log into their CiviForm account.

+Additionally, you can choose one of the statuses to be a default status.
+All new applications will automatically be set to this status, and the associated email for that status will be sent to the applicant.

 Note: in order to use status tracking, your IT Admin must have enabled the feature.
 To enable the feature, have your IT Admin set the CIVIFORM_APPLICATION_STATUS_TRACKING_ENABLED environment variable to true.